defiant00/dnd/README.md

 ## Duskspire To Do

-* 2-3 griffons
-* 3-4 harpies (would hear the song in advance possibly)
-* a group of kobolds that set a trap on the path + kobold commander

-* arrive at Duskspire
-  * is a large half-circle up against a mountain, made mostly of stone and wood, buildings painted many colors
-    * cobblestone, somewhat chaotic as it has grown organically, many small clearings where trees and flowers are planted
-    * the Arcana Illuminata is the center of the circle and extends a long way into the mountain
-    * steps are carved into the sides of the mountains and a few layers of buildings are perched and carved into the mountainside
-  * guards immediately approach and Germain tells them the party's with him
-  * Duskspire has magical defenses and runes that detect magic at each of the gates
-* go see the council first
-  * Nil outfit - loose white shirt, brown leather shorts
-  * explain what happened
-  * Matthew should mention needing to strengthen the barrier
-  * Mylaela asks who they are (group name?) and thanks them for their help
-  * during the initial talks, Nil should come introduce themself
-    * Anno - shrinks down to their size, greets them, is excited to meet duck
-    * Sylvester - grows to be a few inches shorter than him, greets, and gives him a copper (and refuses to elaborate)
-    * Reyna - greets, looks for a second then plucks the ruby from the air, lets the energy free with a "there you go little one" and returns it
-      * ruby has been changed from the energy and would make an excellent focus
-  * says that they need to look into things, and will see them again in a day or two
-    * "that is troubling news. we'll need to check in on the other nexus points"
-    * Germain and Matthew are asked to stay behind
-  * party can go explore
-* can stay at the guild hall while here
-* Germain finds them and gives them the 1200g for one of the doppelgangers
 * when meeting the council for the second time
   * Nil outfit - loose white blouse, pale yellow knee-length skirt
   * explain that there have been four nexus points up until recently